Is your organization struggling to get the most out of your Salesforce budget?

 - Are there upcoming business changes that will impact what you have in place?

-- Any old strategies or tactics (fields, objects, automation) that should be decommissioned?
+- Should any old strategies or tactics (fields, objects, automation) be decommissioned?

 - Any bugs or open issues to be resolved?
 Is there a natural cadence or flow of this work that you should consider?